flanksource/konfigadm/docs/index.md

   konfigadm [command]

 Available Commands:
-  apply       Apply the configuration to the local machine cloud-init  Exports the configuration in cloud-init format help        Help about any command minify      Resolve all lookups and dependencies and export a single config file
+  apply       Apply the configuration to the local machine or to remove machines over SSH cloud-init  Exports the configuration in cloud-init format help        Help about any command minify      Resolve all lookups and dependencies and export a single config file